POST PARTUM CARE IN AYURVEDA

 The vihara can be mainly classified as

-- Abhyangam – After the administration of medicated mixture of ghee the abdomen can be massaged using bala taila or ghee.
+- Abhyangam – After the administration of a medicated mixture of ghee the abdomen can be massaged using bala taila or ghee.
 This will help in reducing the vata dosha which normally gets vitiated during delivery procedures.
-The woman undergone caesarian should not undergo abdominal massage till the suture heals completely.
+A woman undergone caesarian should not undergo abdominal massage till the suture heals completely.

-- Ushnodaka Parisheka – Shower with hot water which is processed with drugs like tamarind leaves, skin of nalpamara drug, coffee leaves, jackfruit leaves, nirgundi leaves etc., can be used.
+- Ushnodaka Parisheka – Shower with hot water which is processed with drugs like tamarind leaves, the skin of nalpamara drug, coffee leaves, jackfruit leaves, nirgundi leaves etc., can be used.
 This helps in flushing off the abnormal blood form the uterus and also suppress vata.

 - Nyabja Shayana and Udara pidana – make the mother lie in hunch back position.
 She should rub her back, press her abdomen and flanks and then compress her abdomen to expel the doshas left over after delivery.